UniversalDependencies/docs/_gl/index.md

   * Participles inflect for gender and number.
   * Finite forms also inflect for tense and mood.
 * Morphological information is currently encoded as follows:
-  * Galician treebank contains morphological information in the XPOS field provided by [FreeLing](http://universaldependencies.org/tagset-conversion/pt-freeling-uposf.html).
+  * Galician-CTG treebank contains morphological information in the XPOS field provided by [FreeLing](http://universaldependencies.org/tagset-conversion/pt-freeling-uposf.html).
   * Galician-TreeGal includes the morphological features following the UD guidelines.

 For more information, see the README file of each Galician UD treebank.